Svendsen92/Data-Collection-Device/README.md

 ### *To be done*

-- Webapplication:
-  * Make page for adding/removing data collection devices.
-      - Make function to search for data collection devices to be added
-      - Make function to add/remove read and write privileges to the webapplication from the collection device.
-  * Make page that displays graphs of the data from a data collection device.

-- Raspberry Pi:
+* Make a functionality that connects device to user-account to facilitate database read/write privileges.
 * Make a function to connect to a wifi network using SSID & Password.
-  * Make webinterface prettier.
+* Make web-interface prettier.

 ### *License*
+TBD